Inverses of Product Kernels and Flag Kernels on Graded Lie Groups: Inversion Theorem for Product Kernels

-\begin{definition} Given $s \in \R^{\nu}$, let $\RL^2_{(s)} (\R^q)$\footnote{We label these Sobolev norms with a capital ``R'' to highlight their main characteristic: they are defined by right-invariant differential operators that commute with the left-invariant singular integral operator $T$.} be the completion of $C^{\infty}_0(\R^{q})$ under the norm
+\begin{definition} Given $s = (s_1, s_2) \in \R^{2}$, let $\RL^2_{(s_1, s_2)} (\R^q)$ be the completion of $C^{\infty}_0(\R^{q})$ under the norm\footnote{We label these Sobolev norms with a capital ``R'' to highlight their main characteristic: they are defined by right-invariant differential operators that commute with the left-invariant singular integral operator $T$.}

 \end{definition}